dannychapman/Newark-Seal/README.md

 Newark-Seal
 ===========

-A new version of the City of Newark seal
+A new version of the City of Newark seal.
+Initial version by Dannychapman: dannychapman.com